quality-clojure/qualityclj/README.md

 - [ ] run kibit on new clone, import results to datomic
 - [ ] run eastwood on new clone, import results to datomic
 - [ ] run bikeshed on new clone, import results to datomic
-- [ ] run pgment on each source file, output html
+- [ ] run pygment on each source file, output html

 ## License